Connect with us

 Early Career Winnings

 It didn’t take long for Seles to begin earning seven figures annually in prize money.
-1988 was her first year competing as a professional, earning her a small sum of $14,700.
-The following year, she secured $239,361 in prize money, but as the new decade began, Seles started winning more frequently and took home some impressive winnings.
+In 1988, her debut as a professional, she earned approximately $14,700 on the court.
+The following year, she earned $239,361 in prize money, but as the new decade began, Seles started winning more frequently and took home impressive totals.

 Peak Career Prize Money

 Between 1990 and 1992, Monica Seles earned approximately $6.7 million in prize money.
-These three years were the highest-earning years of her career, earning her $1.64 million, $2.42 million, and $2.62 million, respectively.
+These were the highest-earning years of her career, bringing in $1.64 million, $2.42 million, and $2.62 million, respectively.
 This was primarily due to numerous Grand Slam and WTA Finals wins, most notably the French Open, which she won for three consecutive years, earning her:

 • $293,000 (1990)